tomasstolker/diskmap/docs/index.rst

 Documentation for *diskmap*
 ===========================

-*diskmap* is a Python tool for scattered light mapping of protoplanetary disks.
-The package has been developed and is maintained by |stolker|.
+*diskmap* is a tool for scattered light mapping of protoplanetary disks.

-.. |stolker| raw:: html

-	<a href="https://home.strw.leidenuniv.nl/~stolker/" target="_blank">Tomas Stolker</a>

 .. toctree::
    :maxdepth: 2